-Merje Kuus is a political geographer whose work concentrates on geopolitics and policy processes in transnational institutions.
-She investigates the production of expert knowledge in bureaucratic settings: processes that might be called political geographies of expertise.
-The research blends insights from human geography, political science and international relations, anthropology, and political sociology to advance our understanding of knowledge and power in transnational regulatory institutions.
+Merje Kuus is a political geographer whose work concentrates on geopolitics and policy processes in national and transnational institutions.
+She investigates the production of expert knowledge in bureaucratic settings: processes that might be called political geographies of policy expertise.
+The research blends insights from political and economic geography as well as international relations, anthropology, and political sociology to advance our understanding of knowledge and power in regulatory institutions.
 Dr. Kuus has also written on state sovereignty, intellectuals of statecraft, identity discourses, and the idea of Europe.
-She is currently in the early stages of a multi-year project on transnational diplomacy in Europe.
+She is currently engaged in a multi-year research project on the creation of transnational diplomatic expertise in Europe.

 Dr. Kuus is the author of Geopolitics and Expertise: Knowledge and Authority in European Diplomacy (Wiley Blackwell, 2014), Geopolitics Reframed: Security and Identity in Europe’s Eastern Enlargement (Palgrave Macmillan, 2007), and numerous articles in geographic, international relations, and European studies journals.
 She is also a co-editor of the Ashgate Research Companion to Critical Geopolitics (Ashgate, 2013), and a co-editor of the book series Critical Geopolitics at Ashgate.
 Dr. Kuus has been the recipient of the Fulbright Fellowship and the Killam Fellowship as well as individual research grants from the United States Institute of Peace, the John D. and Catherine T. MacArthur Foundation, the Soros Foundation, and the Social Sciences and Humanities Research Council of Canada, among other bodies.

 The list below highlights the key themes within that work.
 Bibliographic information on publications, including links to the webpages of the books, is listed under the tab ‘Publications’ above.